Bobbie Barwell: Career

-Barwell married Thomas Claude Barwell (1867–1950), who was 31 years older than her, in 1925.
+Barwell married Thomas Claude Barwell (1867–1950), who was 31 years older than she was, in 1925.
 Thomas may also have been a photographer.

 It is unclear when Barwell became interested in photography.
 She worked as a retoucher for Frank Denton in Whanganui, and for Henry Herbert Clifford at Clifford Studios in Christchurch.
 In 1931 she bought the Vita photographic studio in Ashburton, after the death of owner Charles Arthur Cooper.
 Barwell operated as Barwell Studios, taking studio portraits, wedding, sports group and school photographs, until 1947 when she sold the business and began working for Charles Tindall, another local photographer.
 She used a Century Camera with glass plate negatives for her studio work, and a Kodak Autographic roll film camera for outdoors work.
 Barwell was also known as a landscape photographer, as she was a keen tramper and an inaugural member of Ashburton Tramping Club.

 Ashburton Tramping Club in Peel Forest, c.
 1930s.
 Bobbie Barwell is front and centre wearing a scarf.

 Famous subjects Barwell photographed included Lady Bledisloe in 1933, Ngaio Marsh, trans-Tasman aviator Charles Kingsford Smith, and prime ministers Michael Joseph Savage, Peter Fraser and Walter Nash.
 Barwell was employed as an official photographer for the Royal New Zealand Air Force, taking photographs of new pilots and passing out parades at the Ashburton RNZAF station, which operated from 1942 to 1944.

 Barwell was renowned for driving her MGs around Ashburton, owning a TA or TB, and a 1947 green TC which she imported new from England.
 When the Queen and the Duke of Edinburgh visited Ashburton in 1981 she used the fact that the Duke had previously owned the same model as a way to attract the Duke's attention.

 Barwell died aged 87 on 14 August 1985 in Ashburton.
 Her funeral was held at St Stephen's Anglican Church Chapel.
 She was predeceased by her husband.